jacobmoncur/gogogo/Readme.md

 Change Log
 ----------

+* 0.4.10 - Add a command to run a command on the server
 * 0.4.8 - automatically add logrotate files, make upstart work properly on reboot
 * 0.4.3 - added support for local deploys, and sudo for non-root users (see note below)
 * 0.4.0 - Added support for tracking support history, plugins, and a chef plugin
 * 0.3.3 - multi cron support, plus per-layer config
 * 0.3.0 - custom config file, cron support
 * 0.2.6 - git push force
 * 0.2.5 - Server Environment variables are preserved!
 Deploy monitors the log for a couple seconds.
 * 0.2.0 - gogogo list, logs, start, stop, restart, deploy

 Server Requirements